Citizenship & Naturalization Attorney in Dallas, TX

 Frequently Asked Questions (FAQ) About Citizenship & Naturalization

-• Not necessarily.
-You do not need a valid Green Card to apply for naturalization, but if your Green Card is expired, you may face difficulties proving your legal status.
+- Not necessarily.
+You do not need a valid Green Card to apply for naturalization, but if your Green Card has expired, you may face difficulties proving your legal status.
 Some applicants choose to renew their Green Card before applying for citizenship to avoid complications.

 Partner with Dallas Citizenship & Naturalization Attorney Daniel A. Lorber